Dorrance Hamilton Hall //

 Phase II, 1838: William Strickland

-In the mid-1830s the trustees of the Pennsylvania Institution for the Deaf and Dumb most likely hired the architect William Strickland (1788-1854) to design additions to the main Haviland-designed building.
+In the mid-1830s the trustees of the Pennsylvania Institution for the Deaf and Dumb probably hired the architect William Strickland (1788-1854) to design additions to the main Haviland-designed building.
 These large wings running west toward Pine Street were completed in 1838.
 Strickland had trained as an apprentice under architect Benjamin Latrobe.
 Strickland's Second Bank of the United States (1815), built in Philadelphia for Nicholas Biddle, is considered by many architectural historians to be the finest example of Greek Revival architecture in America.
 Strickland's last major work was the State House for Tennessee.
 He died during construction of this building and is entombed beneath it.

 Phase III, 1875: Frank Furness

 In 1875, Frank Furness (1830-1912) designed two Victorian Gothic wings connecting the Haviland/Strickland building to 15th Street.
 The Institution now stretched for an entire city block, from Pine Street to Delancey Street and from Broad Street to 15th Street, and the size of the building had doubled.
 In addition to the large wings, Furness also designed the carriage house (now used as a sculpture studio) and the two long red brick walls that enclose portions of the Furness wings.
 Furness was a noted Victorian architect who also designed the Pennsylvania Academy of the Fine Arts (1876), the Fisher Fine Arts Library (1890) at the University of Pennsylvania, and the old Broad Street Station for the Pennsylvania Railroad.